How to Call the Philippines from the US: Cheapest Rates in 2026

 How to Call the Philippines: Step by Step

 Go to kinvophone.com and sign up with your email.
-Every new account receives a free test call so you can try before buying credits.
+Setup takes under a minute.

 Step 2: Buy Credits